adamlitman/nbadraft_project/README.md

 ![image 3](/bar_college.png)

 ## Model Building and Scoring
+The goal of model building was to design a classifier that designates players as 'overdrafted', 'underdrafted', or 'even' based on their draft position and subsequent success in the NBA.

 Started by creating dummy variables and splitting the data into training and test sets with a test size of 20%.

 I tested 4 different categorical models and used a scaler to improve the 2 most accurate ones.
 I used a simple accuracy score to determine the success of a model.